 Mind Australia Limited is a company limited by guarantee, incorporated and domiciled in Australia.
-In accordance with the guarantee, if the Company is wound up, the Constitution states that the amount to be contributed by any member will not exceed \$10.00 towards meeting any outstanding obligations of the Company.
-At 30 June 2018 the number of members was 17 (2017:15).
+In accordance with the guarantee, if the Group is wound up, the Constitution states that the amount to be contributed by any member will not exceed \$10.00 towards meeting any outstanding obligations of the Group.
+At 30 June 2019 the number of members was 18 (2018: 17).

-The financial report covers Mind Australia Limited as an individual entity.
-Mind Australia Limited is a not-for-profit Company, incorporated and domiciled in Australia.
+The financial report covers Mind Australia Limited as a consolidated entity.
+The controlled entities are detailed in note 17.
+Mind Australia Limited is a not-for-profit company, incorporated and domiciled in Australia.

-The nature of the operations and principal activities of the Company are described in the Directors' report.
+The nature of the operations and principal activities of the Group are described in the Directors' report.